Probate Attorney in Raleigh NC: What is Power of Attorney?

 A "Power of Attorney" is a written document often used when someone wants another adult to handle their financial or property matters.
 A Power of Attorney is a legal form but is NOT a court form.

 There are many different types of powers of attorney.
 We have talked about a few different ones, previously.
-For more information on a power of attorney, be sure to contact Eldreth Law Firm, PC.
+For more information on a power of attorney, be sure to contact Eldreth Law Firm, PLLC.
 They may be able to provide a Raleigh probate attorney you decide which is right or you or a family member.

 The courts generally are not involved with Powers of Attorney, however, if someone becomes incapacitated or unable to make their own decisions (e.g., in a coma, mentally incompetent, etc.) and needs another adult to make decisions for them, the court could end up getting involved.
 They might decide to order a legal Conservatorship or Guardianship for those that are incapacitated.